Bacterial Culture, Cystic Fibrosis, Respiratory

 A negative test result is no growth of bacteria or growth of only usual flora.
 A negative result does not rule out all causes of infectious lung disease (see Cautions).

 For positive test results, pathogenic bacteria are identified.
-Because cystic fibrosis patients may be colonized or chronically infected by some organisms over a long period of time, positive results must be interpreted in conjunction with previous findings and the clinical picture to appropriately evaluate results.
+Cystic fibrosis patients may be colonized or chronically infected by some organisms over a long period of time, therefore, positive results must be interpreted in conjunction with previous findings and the clinical picture to appropriately evaluate results.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances